nosarthur/gita/README.md

 Another customization is the information items displayed by `gita ll`.
 The used and unused information items are shown with `gita info` and one can create `$XDG_CONFIG_HOME/gita/info.yml` to customize it.
+(I am thinking of hiding all these details from user at the moment, which means you probably don't need to read the rest of this section.)

 For example, the default information items setting corresponds to

 ```yaml
 - branch